|Top||Y&Y Plasfun Belay Glasses||10/10||A perfect pair||Best Price|

 When looking to purchase belay glasses, be sure to keep in mind a couple of things:

 - Belay glasses frames come in two types: plastic and metal.
 Metal is far more durable than plastic and generally weighs less.
 However, metal frames can feel less securely fitting and uncomfortable to some.

 - Hinges, although they make for a more normal and squared fit, provide a vulnerable breaking point

 - You can always find your own protective case.
 But if you plan on relying upon the case that comes with your belay glasses, make sure it is well constructed, padded, and will not open on its own.

 Climbers already have so much gear to carry on the way to the gym or crag.
 Finding a pair of glasses that collapse to a small size and have a simple, packable case will reduce clutter and weight.

 Cases that have carabiners secured to them are a plus, as they can be clipped to a harness or the outside of a pack.

 Also, be sure the glasses have a lanyard that is already attached or can be easily connected.
 Lanyards allow you to wear the glasses around your neck, and so avoiding having to frequently return them to their case.

 Fit and comfort are extremely important factors in buying belay glasses, especially if you belay frequently or for long periods of time.

-It is a good idea to try on stiff frame and flexible frame glasses, to decide which of the two feels best, while also most secure.
+It is a good idea to try on a stiff frame and flexible frame glasses to decide which of the two feels best, while also most secure.
 Metallic frames are often most flexible, but can feel slippery; whereas plastic frames can have adherent coatings on them.